mazetoken/microfiapp/README.md

 Render tutorial:

 Create an account on Render.
-Create a new web service, connect Git repository, set Environment variables (copy/paste `Key` and `Value`  from .env, without " " and without PORT) and in settings use:
+Create a new web service, connect Git repository, set Environment variables:

+`WIF faucet wallet privatekey`
+`NODE_VERSION 20.12.2`

+and in settings use:

 Build command `npm i`